 What Is a Lubrication Manifold?

 Lubrication manifolds, or pneumatic manifold blocks, come in a variety of sizes to adapt to all space dimensions.
-They are composed of separate valve blocks that deliver specific amounts of lubrication to multiple points.
+They feature separate valve blocks that deliver specific amounts of lubrication to multiple points.
 They are also designed to utilize tubing so that more inaccessible areas can receive adequate lubrication.

 Types of Lubrication Manifolds